Connect with Fellow Alumni

 Our searchable alumni directory has moved.
 Strengthen your professional network on LinkedIn to connect with your classmates and colleagues.

 Network with the SPH community, connect with other SPH alumni, and learn something new.
-SPH offer many events throughout the year and alumni and invited and encouraged to attend.
+SPH offers many events throughout the year and alumni are invited and encouraged to attend.

 The award-winning SPH Mentor Program connects public health professionals to current students to help with career and professional development.
 Applications for the SPH Mentor Program are open late summer/early fall each year.